zsxkib/sportsball/README.md

 * **assists**: The number of times the player on the team made a pass that resulted in a field goal in the game.
 * **turnovers**: The number of times a player on the team loses possession of the ball in the game.
 * **marks**: The number of times a player on the team marks the ball in the game.
+* **handballs**: The number of times a player on the team handballs the ball in the game.
+* **disposals**: The number of times a player on the team disposes of the ball in the game.
+* **goals**: The number of times a player on the team scored a goal in the game.
+* **behinds**: The number of times a player on the team scored a behind in the game.
+* **hit_outs**: The number of times a player on the team hit out the ball in the game.
+* **tackles**: The number of times a player on the team tackled another player in the game.
+* **rebounds**: The number of times a player on the team gets a rebound in the game.
+* **insides**: The number of times a player on the team kicks a ball inside 50 in the game.
+* **clearances**: The number of times a player on the team performs a clearance in the game.
+* **clangers**: The number of times a player on the team performs a clanger in the game.
+* **free_kicks_for**: The number of times a player on the team was rewarded a free kick in the game.
+* **free_kicks_against**: The number of times a player on the team gave a player on the other team a free kick in the game.
+* **brownlow_votes**: The number of times a player on the team was given a brownlow vote in the game.
+* **contested_possessions**: The number of times a player on the team got a contested posession in the game.
+* **uncontested_possessions**: The number of times a player on the team got an uncontested posession in the game.
+* **contested_marks**: The number of times a player on the team got a contested mark in the game.
+* **marks_inside**: The number of times a player on the team got a mark inside 50 in the game.
+* **one_percenters**: The number of times a player on the team performs a "one-percenter" in the game.
+* **bounces**: The number of times a player on the team bounces a ball.
+* **goal_assists**: The number of times a player on the team assists another player on the team with a goal in the game.
+* **coaches**: The coaches on the team during the game.

 #### Player